 Everyone has their moments and eats junk now and then, healthy packaged foods are still packaged foods, and even if you are 100% clean eating whole, natural foods, you’re still breathing.
 As long as you’re breathing, you’re building up yucky free radicals in the body.

 Oxygen causes the buildup of free radicals.
-This is a long process that takes place in the mitochondria (oh yea, remember high school bio?) that I cannot wait to have the time to write about in an easy-to-understand way (you can find more information on my website)!
+This is a long process that takes place in the mitochondria (oh yea, remember high school bio?) that I cannot wait to have the time to write about in an easy-to-understand way!

 In the meantime, basically, oxygen → free radicals → aging, cancer and other diseases…the list goes on.
 If the human body were a bicycle, oxygen is rust.